-What is a bandanna?
+What is a bandana?

 Bright-colored printed scarves for the neck or head.
 They originally referred to a variety of clothes in bright colors, produced through tying and dying techniques.

-What does a black bandanna mean?
+What does a black bandana mean?

-How To Observe Bandanna Day
+How To Observe Bandana Day

-Buy a bandanna (and wear it)
+Buy a bandana (and wear it)

-Gift a bandanna box
+Gift a bandana box

 Support cancer patients in other ways